qoomon/maven-git-versioning-extension/README.md

 #### Format Placeholders

-ℹ whole `versionFormat` will be slugified automatically, that means all `/` characters are replaced by `-`
+ℹ whole `versionFormat` will be slugified automatically, that means all `/` characters replaced by `-`

 - `${ref}`
     - current ref name (branch name, tag name or commit hash)